rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  the others.
 Miners that succeed will find
  their profits dwindle over time even as revenue grows.
-There reserves will be tested and depleted as more and more competition enters the space.
+Reserves will be tested and depleted as more and more competition enters the space.
 And there will always be more.
 Such is the nature of a zero sum adversarial game.

-On one hand, this is a benefit for decentralization, as any attempt to monopolize mining will result in an inevitable disintegration, as the cost of bureaucratic overhead will make the larger miners feel the most pain.
+On one hand, this is a benefit for decentralization, as any attempt to monopolize mining will result in inevitable disintegration, as the cost of bureaucratic overhead will make the larger miners feel the most pain.
-Mining is like a continuous arbitrage opportunity, with profits that inevitably diminish, forcing miners into survival mode, yet as the weaker miners fail this will tip the remaining miners into a moment of profitability, which will attract more miners, bloodthirsty and ready to compete, and the cycle repeats, forever.
+Mining, even if the value of Bitcoin was stable, is like a continuous arbitrage opportunity, with profits that inevitably diminish.
+ This forces miners into survival mode, and as the weak miners fail this will tip the remaining miners into a moment of profitability, which will attract more miners, bloodthirsty and ready to compete, and the cycle repeats, forever.
-Unlike saving in Bitcoin, mining is a high time preference, high risk game.
+Unlike saving in Bitcoin, which enables low time-preference long-term thinking, mining is a high time-preference, high risk game.

-## Issuance or Ordering?
+## Issuance and Ordering

-Mining is the issuance of Bitcoin.
+Mining is the issuance of new Bitcoin following a predictable schedule, encoded in the protocol and enforced by the nodes, by the savers that give Bitcoin its monetary value.
-Mining is also the ordering of blocks of transactions.
+Mining is also necessary for the ordering of blocks (of transactions).
+This dual purpose is necessary due to the fixed supply schedule, which will eventually result in miners operating solely on fees, that is, no new issuance, but simply *proof-of-work* to ensure new blocks, new settlements on the timechain.
+Eventually there will be no mining, only a competition for transaction fees.
+This will be an important test for the truth of Bitcoin.
+That is, can Bitcoin survive and flourish after the last block subsidy is paid?

 !!! warning "work in progress"